scholz-lab/GlowTracker/docs/build_your_own.md

 ### Image-splitter assembly
 <p align="justify">
-  The image splitter is the heart of the macroscope.
+  The image splitter is the heart of the microscope.
 Mechanics matter as a crooked assembly will lead to issues with the image quality.
-Before starting, lay out all the parts required.
+Before starting, please install the GlowTracker application , lay out all the parts required.
 Pay attention to the cube orientations and follow the pictures exactly.
 </p>